 Our subsidiary iTeos Belgium SA, as a Belgian biotechnology company, qualifies for a cash-based tax credit on research and development expenses.
-The credit is calculated based on a percentage of eligible research and development expenses defined by the Belgian government for each fiscal year (13.5% for 2020 and 2019) and then applying the effective tax rate to that result.
+The credit is calculated based on a percentage of eligible research and development expenses defined by the Belgian government for each fiscal year (13.5% for 2021 and 2020) and then applying the effective tax rate to that result.
 The research and development tax credits are refundable to us if we are unable to use the credits to offset income taxes for the five subsequent tax years.
 We record a receivable and other income as the qualified expenses are incurred, as we are reasonably assured that the credit will be received, based upon our history of filing for the tax credits.
 Research and development tax credits receivable where we expect to receive refunds more than one year after the balance sheet date are classified as noncurrent in the consolidated balance sheet.

-Fair value adjustment for tranche rights and warrants
+Fair value adjustment for tranche rights

-We have determined that our obligation to issue and our investors' obligation to purchase additional shares of Series B preferred stock of iTeos Belgium SA represented a freestanding financial instrument.
-In addition, the investors in Series A and B preferred stock held anti-dilution warrants, which also represented a freestanding financial instrument.
-The resulting preferred stock tranche right and anti-dilution warrant liabilities were initially recorded at fair value, with gains and losses arising from changes in fair value recognized in the statement of operations and comprehensive loss during each period while such instruments were outstanding.
-The anti-dilution warrants were settled in October 2019 in connection with our corporate reorganizations and the tranche rights were settled in the first quarter of 2020.
+Prior to March 2020, we had an obligation to issue and our investors' had an obligation to purchase additional shares of Series B preferred stock.
+This obligation represented a freestanding financial instrument.
+The resulting preferred stock tranche right liabilities were initially recorded at fair value, with gains and losses arising from changes in fair value recognized in the statement of operations and comprehensive loss during each period while such instruments were outstanding and the tranche rights were settled in the first quarter of 2020.
 Accordingly, we are no longer required to record liabilities for these obligations or changes in the fair value of those liabilities.